niclui/writing/_posts/2021-08-31-A-gentle-introduction-to-gradient-descent-(Part-1).md

 ## How does gradient descent work?
 **Step 1: Initializing a bunch of parameters**

-In this case, our parameters can be the weights attached to every individual pixel of a picture.
-So for a 100x100 image, we will have a set of 10,000 weights.
+Our parameters can be the weights attached to every feature of the picture (lets say that we have 100 features).
+We start off by assigning a random weight to each feature.
-Let's say our GD algorithm starts off by assigning the same weight to every pixel.

 **Step 2: Using those parameters to make predictions from your input**

-We can multiply the value of every pixel (between 0 and 255) with its weight.
-After that, get the average weighted value across all pixels.
+We can multiply the value of every feature with its weight.
+After that, get the average weighted value across all features.
 Following which, pass that value into a special function (e.g. Sigmoid function) to generate a probability between 0 and 1.
 If that probability is >0.5, predict a 3.
 If not, predict a 7.